ricardovsilva/fatecsp-alp/README.md

   * function GetsQuantityOfDays (month: integer; year: integer); - This function retrieves the quantity of days of given month of given year.
   * function RequestMonthNumber (message: string) : integer; - This function print message into console and returns one integer that represents one month.
 This integer can be only between 1 and 12, including 1 and 12.
 While user don't input a valid month number, this function stays in loop.

+* ProductConsultScreen.pas - Contains all functions to display consultant screen to user.
+The functions are:
+  * procedure ShowConsultProduct(productFile : string); - This is the main function, this is all other functions will need.
+  * procedure DisplaySelectedMenu(option : integer; filePath : string); - This is used to display selected menu.
+Is an internal function and other functions outside this file don't have to call this.

 * ProductHandler.pas - Contains user interface to handle with products.
 The following functions are inside this file:
-  * DisplaySelectedMenu - This procedure receives one number of menu and shows menu associated to given number.
+  * DisplaySelectedMenu(option : integer; productFile : string) - This procedure receives one number of menu and shows menu associated to given number.
-  * ShowConsultProduct - Shows menu to consult products (NOT IMPLEMENTED YET)
+  * ShowConsultProduct(productFile : string); - Shows menu to consult products.
   * ShowDeleteProduct - Shows menu to delete product (NOT IMPLEMENTED YET)
   * ShowProductMenu - This is the main menu of product screen, it's shows to user options to consult, register, delete or come back to main menu.
   * ShowRegisterProduct - Show menu to user register new product (NOT IMPLEMENTED YET)

 * ProductUtils.pas - Contains struct of Product and all utilities functions to handle with products.
 They are:
   * function ParseProduct(productInfo : SplitedText) : Product; - This function receive of string and parse it into record of Product (code, description and price)
   * function GetsProducts(filePath : String[255]) : Products; - This function gets all product lines from given file.